KharalDipendra/tsumiki-reddit.js/README.md

 # tsumiki-reddit.js
 A simple wrapper for fetching information from reddit posts.
-Execelent for Discord bots. \
+Excellent for Discord bots. \
 Mainly coded for [Tsumiki](https://github.com/Electrocute4u/Tsumiki), a Discord Bot written in Javascript.

 **Read more about the Reddit API documentation here:** \